 Weather permitting we will again have the privilege to walk along with the shepherds and dogs as they move the sheep from the high mountains to lower pastures for the winter on the ancient transhumance migration!
 Plus new valleys, landscapes, cultural opportunities and more.

-Adding the excursion to the primary trip encompasses the prehistory of the region, especially the stunning examples of cave art from 12,000 to over 30,000 years ago.
+The full trip encompasses the prehistory of the region, especially the stunning examples of cave art from 12,000 to over 30,000 years ago.
 This year the excursion includes in the charming medival village of Mirepoix, Niaux cave with its famous “black chamber” where bison seem ready to leap off the walls, the Tarascon Prehistoric Art Center, and the Pech Merle cave paleolithic art site with spectacular images of horses and other animals.

-The trip this year features a visit to the stunning medieval mountain fortress of St Bertrand de Comminges where Pyrenean Shepherds run the streets and the astonishing Cathedrale de Sainte Marie towers over the village with spectacular Romanesque, Gothic and Renaissance architecture, astonishing wood carvings, gorgeous organ and relics, and other rare embellishments.
+The trip this year also features a visit to the stunning medieval mountain fortress of St Bertrand de Comminges where Pyrenean Shepherds run the streets and the astonishing Cathedrale de Sainte Marie towers over the village with spectacular Romanesque, Gothic and Renaissance architecture, astonishing wood carvings, gorgeous organ and relics, and other rare embellishments.
 Nearby the lovely Roman church St Juste de Valcabere is a treasure that still retains traces of the original polychrome art.

 About the dogs: For dog fanciers who take their hobby seriously, nothing is more rewarding than to see a breed in its natural habitat.
 Purebred dogs are vestiges of cultural history from ancient ways of life.
 Many of these ways of life no longer exist but, the Pyrenees dogs are an exception.
 The traditional lifestyle has survived -though necessarily somewhat modified in a number of respects- and the cultural use of the land remains strikingly similar to what it was a thousand years ago and well beyond.